Big-Life-Lab/PHES-ODM/metadata.md

 -   **index**: Index number in case the measurement was taken multiple times.

 -   **value**: The actual measurement value that was obtained through analysis.
+With Moore swabs can be percent positive.

 -   **qualityFlag**: Does the reporter suspect the measurement having some quality issues?
 (Boolean)